Akshi01/Beauty-Portfolio-Performance-Analysis/README.md

 ## Business Problem
 Large beauty portfolios are often managed using surface-level metrics like popularity and revenue.
-These signals can conflict — highly engaged products don't always deliver strong satisfaction, and highly rated products often remain under-leveraged.
+These signals can conflict; highly engaged products don't always deliver strong satisfaction, and highly rated products often remain under-leveraged.
 This project evaluates what actually drives product and category performance across a large beauty